7 Great Seafood Restaurants In Houston guide image

 OpenTable logo

-While “feathers” make up half of the menu (and name), the “fins” alone are worth a trip to Gatlin’s Fins & Feathers in Garden Oaks.
+While “‘feathers” make up half of the menu (and name), the “fins” alone are worth a trip to Gatlin’s Fins & Feathers in Garden Oaks.
 All of the seafood served at this retro diner is Southern comfort style which means the food is downhome, no-nonsense cooking.
 Grab a bowl of the everything gumbo brimming with shredded crab meat and shrimp, or a shrimp po’boy slathered in cajun mayo on a fluffy baguette.
 Few things provide the comfort that the sound of sizzling fried catfish does, so we like to head to Gatlin’s Fins & Feathers when we need a dose of comfort throughout the week.

-Caracol comes from the team behind Hugo’s and also does upscale Mexican food.
-Like most Galleria neighborhood restaurants, this one is super bougie— even the air running through the vents somehow feels designer.
-There’s a small army of ceviches on the menu but you’ll be set with the ceviche de caracol with pineapple and citrus coating the fresh conch.
+Caracol comes from the team behind Hugo’s and also does upscale coastal Mexican food.
+Like most Galleria neighborhood restaurants, Caracol is super bougie— even the air running through the vents somehow feels designer.
+There’s a small army of ceviches on the menu but you’ll be set with the ceviche de caracol with pineapple and citrus coating some fresh conch.
 Or, the tuna tacos held in blue-flour corn tortillas (and our hearts).
 And if you need an extravagant seafood moment, get the seafood tower filled with more crustaceans than you can count.
 Come here when you want to have a fancy date night or just really want to impress someone.

 Eunice serves upscale Cajun seafood in the Upper Kirby neighborhood and looks ready for the cover of Southern Living magazine.
 Shrimp is the star of the seafood menu, and any dish that features it is a solid choice, like the dan dan shrimp covered in banana peppers, and the shrimp and grits that are buttery, a little smooth, and topped with roasted cherry tomatoes that taste like little gifts from the produce gods.
 A meal at Eunice will cost a pretty penny so swing by when you need to have an impressive power lunch or when someone else is footing the bill.